Healthy, Wealthy and Wise: How to Save On Prescription Meds

 There are many organizations that offer prescription drug benefits as part of their membership programs.
 Almost every local Chamber of Commerce in the United States provides discount cards for their members or residents of the community.
 Community-based organizations such as the Shriners and the Rotary Club also offer options for purchasing insurance or obtaining prescription discount cards for their members.
 If you are a member of a community organization that requires a membership fee, it is worth exploring whether they provide prescription discount cards or programs for obtaining insurance coverage.

 There are also a number of different websites specializing in prescription assistance.
 GoodRx and PharmacyChecker offer comparison shopping tools where you can compare prices at different pharmacies on and offline, plus a myriad of other discount possibilities.
 LowestMed has an app for your smartphone for the same comparison-shopping purpose.

-In addition, Alliance Direct Benefits from the Alliance for Affordable Services offers its association Members three different prescription assistance options.
+In addition, Alliance Direct Benefits offers its association Members three different prescription assistance options.
 Members access to the MedPro Program which offers income-based prescription support, and a mail service pharmacy offering discounts on 90-day maintenance meds and hassle-free prescription orders delivered straight to your door.
 Additionally, Members who sign up for the optional Health Superpack option receive the Association Rx Discount Card which offers savings of up to 65% at over 60,000 pharmacies nationwide.